 3) Creates green jobs

-In addition, recycling and composting greatly increase the amount of recyclable materials available to make new products, reducing the need to extract more virgin materials.
+In addition, recycling and composting greatly increase the amount of materials available to make new products, reducing the need to extract more virgin materials.
 Food scraps create nutrient-rich compost – a natural fertilizer - to help grow fruits and vegetables in local farms.
 Compost also helps farms retain water, a precious resource.